Breast Augmentation in Reading, PA

 Dr. Reedy and Dr. Fernandez take great care to evaluate each patient individually.
 They will advise you of your own unique risk profile, and enable you to compare it with that of breast augmentation candidates in general, before determining whether you’re a good candidate for the procedure.
 Before you decide to go ahead, and before your surgeon can agree that you should, however, you need to understand what is involved in the procedure, what you can expect during post-surgery recovery, and the risks that come with this or any similar elective surgery.

 A breast implant is a silicone elastomer envelope filled with a saltwater solution (saline) or silicone.
 The implant is placed under the breast tissue.
 In choosing the correct implant, we take into consideration the proportion of your breasts to your height, your weight and chest width, the location of your nipple (areola complex), the distance from your nipple to your breast fold (infra-mammary fold), and your desired cleavage after surgery.

 Once you are under anesthesia, your surgeon makes an incision, creates a pocket for the implant, positions the implant, and closes the skin where the incision was made.
 You go home in a compression bra that helps reduce swelling and hold the breasts in the correct position.

 You will experience some pain, bruising and swelling after surgery, which should improve during the several days after your procedure.
 Slight bleeding typically occurs at first, along with scarring that will fade with time.
-You must avoid heavy exercise for several weeks, but otherwise you can return to work in five to seven days.
+You must avoid heavy exercise for several weeks, but otherwise you can return to work in 5 to 7 days.

 Risks and Complications